European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-ios.md

 There are two ways to establish an initial EUID Identity:

-1. Generate the EUID identity using personal data&#8212;email (hashed or unhashed).
+1. Generate the EUID identity using personal data&#8212;email (hashed or unhashed) or phone number (hashed or unhashed).
 For integration instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).

 2. Create an EUID identity from your server's back end and then pass it to the EUID SDK.
-For integration instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).
+For integration instructions, see [Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server.md).

 The EUID Mobile SDKs can perform refreshes of EUID identities, after an Identity is established.
 This is because the refresh functionality relies on the refresh tokens that are part of the EUID Identity.